Towards Optimal Branching of Linear and Semidefinite Relaxations for Neural Network Robustness Certification: Simulation Results

 \subsection{Effectiveness as Network Grows}

-In this section, we perform two experiments to test the effectiveness of partitioning as the size and structure of the network changes.
+In this section, we perform two experiments to test the effectiveness of branching as the size and structure of the network changes.
 First, we consider two-layer networks of structure $n_x\times 100\times 5$, where $n_x$ is the input dimension.
 For each input size $n_x\in\{5,10,20,40,80,100\}$, we generate one network with standard normal random weights, and another network with uniformly distributed weights (where each element is distributed uniformly on the interval $[0,1]$).
 The weights are normalized according to Assumption \ref{ass: normalized_rows}.
-For each network being tested, we compute the LP, partitioned LP, SDP, and partitioned SDP relaxations at a fixed nominal input $\bar{x}$ using the input uncertainty set $\mathcal{X} = \{x\in\mathbb{R}^{n_x}:\|x-\bar{x}\|_\infty \le \epsilon\}$ with $\epsilon=0.5$.
-The optimal values, corresponding computation times, and percentage improvements induced by partitioning are reported in Table \ref{tab: vary_input_size}.
-The effectiveness of partitioning for the LP remains relatively constant between $5$ and $10$ percent improvement, whereas the partitioning appears to lose its efficacy on the SDP as the input size grows.
-As expected, the partitioned convex relaxations take twice as long to solve as their unpartitioned counterparts.
-Note that, despite the fact that partitioning works better for the LP with wide networks, the actual optimal value of the SDP-based certificates are always lower (tighter) than the LP-based ones.
+For each network being tested, we compute the LP, branched LP, SDP, and branched SDP relaxations at a fixed nominal input $\bar{x}$ using the input uncertainty set $\mathcal{X} = \{x\in\mathbb{R}^{n_x}:\|x-\bar{x}\|_\infty \le \epsilon\}$ with $\epsilon=0.5$.
+The optimal values, corresponding computation times, and percentage improvements induced by branching are reported in Table \ref{tab: vary_input_size}.
+The effectiveness of branching for the LP remains relatively constant between $5$ and $10$ percent improvement, whereas the branching appears to lose its efficacy on the SDP as the input size grows.
+As expected, the two-part partitioned convex relaxations take twice as long to solve as their unpartitioned counterparts.
+Note that, despite the fact that branching works better for the LP with wide networks, the actual optimal value of the SDP-based certificates are always lower (tighter) than the LP-based ones.
 This matches what is known in the literature: the SDP is a tighter relaxation technique than the LP \citep{raghunathan2018semidefinite}.
-However, the computation times of the SDP and partitioned SDP quickly increase as the network size increases, whereas the LP and partitioned LP computation times are seen to slowly increase.
-All of this suggests the following: in the regime of shallow (i.e., one or two hidden layers) but very wide networks, the partitioned LP should be used, since the partitioning remains effective in tightening the relaxation, yet the method is scalable to large networks where the SDP cannot be feasibly applied.
+However, the computation times of the SDP and branched SDP quickly increase as the network size increases, whereas the LP and branched LP computation times are seen to slowly increase.
+Indeed, SDP-based certification is known to suffer from scalability issues in high-dimensional settings \citep{chiu2023tight}.
+This limitation also applies to our branched SDP method as well.
+All of this suggests the following: in the regime of shallow (i.e., one or two hidden layers) but very wide networks, the branched LP should be used, since the branching remains effective in tightening the relaxation, yet the method is scalable to large networks where the SDP cannot be feasibly applied.